 The health and wellbeing of staff is also of great importance.
-Benefits for employees include medical, hospitalisation and insurance coverage.
+Employee benefits were recently improved to include better terms in medical, hospitalisation and insurance coverage.
 Long-service awards are also given to honour employee's commitment and dedication.
-Operating in the midst of the pandemic, we comply strictly with the Standard Operating Procedures (SOPs) as established by the Ministry of Health and other relevant authorities.

 Employees Code of Conduct